Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 ---
 Title: 'File Paths'
-Description: 'File paths describe the location of a file in the folder structure of a computer.'
+Description: 'File paths specify the location of a file in a computer's file system structure.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'